QuiqueOlaso/demoNodeJS01/README.md

 ### Folders Structure

-In the folder `app` is located the main code of the app
+In the folder `src` is located the main code of the app

 In the folder `test` is located the unit tests